It was last updated in April-May, 2021.

 During the pandemic, the ways that we participate in arts & culture are evolving very quickly.
-Cultural experiences in the Pikes Peak region have moved online, and as venues begin to gradually reopen, they now operate differently.
 This Guide explains what you may experience as you visit our local arts & cultural venues during the pandemic.
 It will be updated as public health orders change.

 As local creative businesses and cultural venues reopen, many have new or adjusted hours to accommodate changing regulations.
 Even if you are familiar with the place you’re visiting, verify the current hours online or by phone before visiting.